Home/Paragard Lawsuit: Hundreds of IUD complications cases filed [2020 Update]

 Current state of the legal proceedings [January 2020]

-Currently, all claims filed against Teva Pharmaceuticals try to hold the manufacturer liable for the injuries sustained by the plaintiffs.
-Many law firms accuse the pharmaceutical company of releasing a defective device to the market, and being negligent in warning the public about its potential dangers.
+Currently, attorneys try to hold Teva Pharmaceuticals liable for the injuries sustained by the plaintiffs.
+Lawyers accuse the pharmaceutical company of releasing a defective medical device to the market, and being negligent in warning the public about its potential dangers.
 However, the Paragard mass tort is still in its early stages, so no multidistrict litigation (MDL) has been centralized yet.

 On the other hand, due to the large number of women who got injured by Mirena, a lot of lawsuits already reached the federal courts of various districts.
 The Judicial Panel on Multidistrict Litigation (JPML) consolidated them into the MDL No. 2434 in the Southern District of New York back in 2017.
-Given the striking similarity between the Mirena MDL and the Paragard lawsuits, it is likely that a new MDL will be centralized as well if the number of claims filed keeps growing.
+Given the striking similarity between this product’s MDL and the Paragard lawsuits, it is likely that a new IUD lawsuit MDL will be centralized as well.

 Why you should file a Paragard lawsuit?

 According to the many claims filed in court, Teva was fully aware of the risks associated with the use or removal of Paragard, and willfully downplayed or ignored them.
 Although Paragard may have been portrayed as a safe method of birth control, data about its numerous complications such as breakage, ectopic pregnancy and pelvic inflammatory disease have never been was never fully disclosed.
-Attorneys allege that the manufacturer Obtained plenty of information about the alleged dangers of the IUD device from both post-marketing experience and the trials they run.
+Attorneys allege that the manufacturer obtained plenty of information about the alleged dangers of the IUD device from both post-marketing experience, medical product safety network data, and clinical trials.
 However, they only cared about profit and never warned the women about the potentially serious risk of using Paragard for contraception, and never recalled it.

-Unscrupulous companies such as Teva must be held liable for all the damage they caused to you or your family.
+Unscrupulous companies such as Teva must be held liable for all the damage they caused to you or your loved one.
 Choosing to litigate is often the only way to seek justice.
 Depending on your case type, a lawyer will be available to help you receive adequate compensation for all your pain and suffering.

 How Much Money Can I Get in a Paragard Settlement?

 Right now, it’s hard to tell how much Teva Pharmaceuticals is going to pay if the mass tort is eventually settled.
-Usually, the manufacturers of allegedly defective devices offer an individual settlement to each injured victim only if the first few bellwether cases do not end in their favor.
-The Paragard lawsuit has not been centralized into an MDL yet, so there are no prior settlement cases to make a comparison.
+Usually, the manufacturers of allegedly defective devices offer an individual agreement to each injured victim only if the first few bellwether cases do not end in their favor.
+The Paragard lawsuit has not been centralized into an MDL yet, so there are no prior settlements to make a comparison.

-However, due to the striking similarities with the Mirena litigation, we may expect that the cases will end in a similar way.
-Although it is still ongoing, the Mirena litigation saw Bayer pay $12.2 million to settle organ perforation cases in August 2017.
+However, due to the striking similarities with the Mirena litigation, we may expect the trials to end in a similar way.
+During the ongoing Mirena litigation, Bayer paid $12.2 million to settle devices migration cases in August 2017.

 What is the expected payout per person in the Paragard lawsuit?

-Even if your case is successful, and a court awards you with a monetary compensation, the individual payout you will receive may vary significantly.
-In a mass tort, each case will be treated separately, and the compensation as well as the value of a claim will depend on the details of your particular situation.
-Usually, you will recover more if you suffered more economic, personal, physical or emotional damage.
+Even if your case is successful, and a court awards you with a reward, the individual payout you will receive may vary significantly.
+In a mass tort, each IUD lawsuit will be treated separately, and the compensation as well as the value of a claim will depend on the details of your particular situation.
+Usually, your lawyer will help you recover more if you suffered more economic, personal, physical or emotional damage.
 Factors such as pain and suffering, loss of consortium, loss of wages and medical expenses, all need to be estimated before your financial reward is calculated.

 Were you harmed?